Disappearance of Tara Calico: Later developments

+In late August 1993, Calico's family received a tip from a "sincere and concerned" woman who had heard the sound of digging the day after Calico's disappearance, at a site about 7 mi south of Belen.
+Authorities subsequently conducted excavations at the site using backhoes.

 In 1998, Calico was declared officially dead.
 A judge ruled her death a homicide.

 In 2008, Rene Rivera, the sheriff of Valencia County, reported that he received information that two teenagers had accidentally hit Calico with a truck, panicked, and subsequently killed her.
 According to Rivera, the boys, who knew Calico, drove up behind her in a truck and some form of an accident followed.
 Calico later died and those responsible covered up the crime.
 Rivera stated that he knew the names of those involved, but that, without a body, he could not make a case.
 He did not release the evidence that led him to this conclusion.
 Calico's stepfather, John Doel, said that the sheriff should not have made these comments if he was not willing to arrest anyone and that strong circumstantial evidence should be enough for a conviction.

 In October 2013, a six-person task force was established to reinvestigate Calico's disappearance.
 As of 2017, no arrests have been made and the case remains open.

 On October 1, 2019, the FBI announced that they are "offering a reward of up to $20,000 for precise details leading to the identification or location of Tara Leigh Calico and information leading to the arrest and conviction of those responsible for her disappearance."

 In September 2021, the Valencia County Sheriff's Office and the New Mexico State Police issued a statement that they have a new lead in the case, and that the focus of a sealed warrant for an unknown private residence located within Valencia County has been issued; however, no further details were provided.

+On June 13, 2023, the Valencia County Sheriff’s Office announced a breakthrough in the 1988 disappearance.
+Sheriff Denise Vigil and other law enforcement officers spoke at a press conference regarding the Calico case.
+"At this time, law enforcement believes there is sufficient evidence to submit this investigation to the district attorney's office for review of potential charges," Vigil said.
+"Currently, the identities and specifics of the persons of interest are sealed by the court and will remain so until a court order otherwise".

+Family

+Her father, David J. Calico, was beaten and mugged by two men in Albuquerque, New Mexico.
+He died as a result on November 2, 2002, at the age of 64.

+Her mother, Patty Doel, died on May 11, 2006, in Port Charlotte, Florida, from health complications after a series of strokes.